 Add a handful of spinach, kale, or celery to your green smoothies to add essential vitamins and minerals.

 If you don’t have time to stock up on fresh fruits and veggies, our nutrient-rich freeze-dried powders are a great option.
-Bare Greens is the most economical and convenient way to get organic greens in your diet, at $1.82 per serve, it’s often cheaper and easier than buying fresh greens.
+Bare Greens is a nutritionally loaded greens powder, and an economical and convenient way to get organic greens in your diet, at $1.82 per serve, it’s often cheaper and easier than buying fresh greens.
 Bare Berries is also an excellent way of getting a vibrant berry flavour and an antioxidant boost.

 Healthy fats are a major energy source for your body, and they help to balance your hormones, blood sugar levels, and keep you feeling satiated.

 Adding a handful of nuts or a good quality nut butter (one that contains 100% nuts) adds a healthy dose of good fats to your smoothie as well a delicious nutty flavour.
 Our favourite nuts to add to smoothies include cashews, roasted hazelnuts, and pecans.
 If you’re not a fan of nuts, you could add a teaspoon of coconut oil.

 With healthy choices comes natural portion control.
 Aim for smaller bowls instead of big ones, and if you end up with a lot of smoothie, share it with a friend.
 The protein will still keep you feeling full throughout the day.

 What isn’t common knowledge about acai is that it is a highly perishable fruit, and needs to be eaten within 24 hours to reap the full benefits.The only other way of preserving the full nutrients of acai berries is by freeze-drying them.